cozy/cozy-libs/packages/cozy-harvest-lib/README.md

 - configure konnectors
 - setup authentification informations
 - check for synchronized data
-- ..and much more in the future
+- ...and much more in the future

 # Current version